UW-Madison deadline: January 24, 2023

-To students who have demonstrated commitment to careers related to the environment including policy, engineering, science, education, urban planning and renewal, business, health, justice, economics, and other related fields;
+Students who have demonstrated commitment to careers related to the environment including policy, engineering, science, education, urban planning and renewal, business, health, justice, economics, and other related fields; or

 - Full-time sophomore or junior during academic year of application (defined as two years or one year of undergraduate study remaining after application year; graduating seniors and first-year undergraduates–regardless of number of credits– are not eligible)

 - U.S. citizen or permanent resident

 - Tribal policy or health care applicants must be of Native American or Alaska Native descent (documentation required)

 - Commitment to a career related to the environment, tribal policy or Native health care as demonstrated through substantial contributions to one or more of the following: campus activities, research, tribal involvement, community/public service

 - Course of study and proposed career likely to lead to position where applicant can make significant contributions to the shaping of either environmental issues, tribal public policy, or Native American health care issues, whether through scientific advances, public or political service, or community action